Datasance/docs.datasance.com/ioFog_3.0/potctl/getting-familiar.md

-  help          Help about any command legacy        Execute commands using legacy CLI logs          Get log contents of deployed resource move          Move an existing resources inside the current ECN prune         prune ioFog resources rename        Rename the iofog resources that are currently deployed start         Starts a resource
+  help          Help about any command legacy        Execute commands using legacy CLI logs          Get log contents of deployed resource move          Move an existing resources inside the current Namespace prune         prune ioFog resources rename        Rename the iofog resources that are currently deployed start         Starts a resource